Neuroplant-Resources/Neuroplant-OWL/README.md

-# Neuroplant
+# Neuroplant - Our Worm Locator (OWL)
-Analysis code for the lab's neuroplant project.
+A graphic user interface for analyzing images associated with the neuroplant project.
 This code analyzes images of chemotaxis assays as part of the [Neuroplant project](http://www.neuroplant.org/).
-There are 2 python files and a .yml file:
-* wormGUI.py: Generates the graphic user interface to analyze chemotaxis images
-* analyze_image.py: This is the code that automatically crops the images, identifies and counts worms, and calculates the chemotaxis index.
-* simplified_conda_env.yml: Creates the the virtual environment that contains all of the packages needed to run the image analysis code.

 ## Getting started
 Installing and running the code requires some knowledge of using github, conda, jupyter notebook, and python.